vippsas/vipps-login-api/vipps-login-api-faq.md

 ## Which scopes can I use?
 Why do I get `Invalid_scope`?

-If you get “Invalid_scope” this means that you have included one or more scopes that you do not have access to or that is not supported.
+If you get `Invalid_scope` this means that you have included one or more scopes that you do not have access to or that is not supported.
 You will find the list of supported scopes here: https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api.md#scopes